prof-rossetti/intro-to-python/exercises/command-line-computing/README.md

 Before we start learning about Python or software development, it will be helpful for us to achieve a basic level of familiarity with the command-line.
 Throughout the semester, we will be using the command-line to navigate and manage our computer's filesystem, execute Python scripts, and perform other important tasks using various command-line utilities (CLIs).

-> NOTE: Commands can differ, depending on your computer's operating system.
-By default, most coding documentation references what is called "unix-style" commands:
+Commands can differ based on which operating system and command-line application you're using, but all students are encouraged to learn the prevalent "unix-style" commands:
->  + On Mac OS, the default Terminal application will allow students to use unix-style commands.
+  + On Mac OS, the default Terminal application will allow students to use unix-style commands.
->  + On Windows OS, the default Command Prompt application uses different commands, but installing the Git Bash application will allow students to use unix-style commands.
+  + On Windows OS, the default Command Prompt application uses different commands, but installing the Git Bash application will allow students to use unix-style commands.

-See also:
+## References

   + [Intro to the Command-Line - Mozilla](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Command_line)

 ## Prerequisites